Senate backs massive defense bill, targets China, sets Iran vote

 The Senate NDAA also contains an amendment to strengthen sanctions against North Korea, imposing secondary sanctions on financial institutions that do business with Pyongyang in violation of existing sanctions.

-Reporting by Patricia Zengerle; additional reporting by David Brunnstrom and Alex Alper
+Reporting by Patricia Zengerle; additional reporting by David Brunnstrom and Alexandra Alper, and Ben Blanchard in BEIJING; Editing by Leslie Adler and Clarence Fernandez